REVOLT N REIGN Terms & GLOSSARY

 The written effects and abilities on a card.
 Card text is the highest authority for resolving effects, except where a core rule explicitly states it cannot be modified.

-The primary card types in the game:
+The seven card types in Revolt N Reign:

 Unconstitutional Acts (UA)